astronomer/docs/astro/connect-gcp.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-Use this document to learn how you can grant an Astro cluster and its Deployments access to your external GCP resources.
+Use this document to learn how you can grant an Astro cluster and its Deployments access to your external Google Cloud Platform (GCP) resources.

 ## Connection options